Do you have a shaded area in your yard where nothing seems to grow?

 To make sure your Japanese Forest Grass is thriving, you might want to give it the best fertilizer.

-A primrose can be either an annual or a perennial flower.
+A primrose can be either be an annual or a perennial flower.

-Spurge is another that can be a perennial or an annual depending upon where you live.
-If you live in the frost-free zone then it will stay year round.
+Spurge is another one that can be a perennial or an annual depending upon where you live.
+If you live in the frost-free zone then it will stay year-round.

 However, if you live in a colder area then it is an annual.
 Regardless, it is a beautiful flower that can add lots of life to a shaded space.